Accent Reduction Online - Get Rid of Your Accent Now

 How to Speak With the Proper Intonation

-When dealing with them, there's not really any technique that you can use to reproduce them other than to simply mimic them.
+When dealing with them, there's not really any technique that you can use other than to simply mimic them.

-It's not difficult anyway because you just have to use your vocal cords.
+And that's not difficult because you just have to use your vocal cords.

 Follow this tip and this should take care of any intonation problem that you may have: